 William and Fannie Simes continued to live there during the 1885-1886 winter season, but moved thereafter to a new home they had built at 401 Marlborough.

-On June 1, 1886, 257 Marlborough was purchased from William Simes by Susan Parkman (Munro) Battelle, the wife of dry goods commission merchant Eugene Battelle.
+On June 1, 1886, 257 Marlborough was purchased from William Simes by Susan Parkman (Munro) Battelle, the wife of wholesale dry goods merchant Eugene Battelle.
 They previously had lived at 317 Dartmouth.

-During the 1905-1906 winter season, the Battelles were living elsewhere and 257 Marlborough was the home of Frank Brewer Bemis and his wife, Marion Wells (Cumings) Bemis.
+During the 1905-1906 winter season, the Battelles were traveling in Europe and 257 Marlborough was the home of Frank Brewer Bemis and his wife, Marion Wells (Cumings) Bemis.
 They also maintained a home at Beverly Farms.
 Frank Bemis was a banker and also a noted book collector.
 By the 1906-1907 season, they had moved to 270 Clarendon and 257 Marlborough once again was the Battelles’ home.

 257 Marlborough was not listed in the 1918 and 1919 Blue Books.